google/capirca/doc/generators/paloaltofw.md

       source and destination fields (default)
     - _no-addr-obj_: specifies network/mask definitions are used in the
        security policy source and destination fields
+  * _unique-term-prefixes_: specifies whether each term name should be generated with unique prefixes.
+The unique prefix is a hexdigest of from_zone and to_zone fields.

 ## Term Format
 * _action::_ The action to take when matched.
 See Actions section for valid options.